Agoric/documentation/main/getting-started/README.md

 npx agoric start
 ```

-In another shell, from the same projects directory:
+In another shell, from the same project directory:

 ```sh
 cd demo